AdityapalW/Machine-Learning-Chest-X-ray-Disease-Detection/README.md

 4. **Final evaluation**
    - After training, the best model is evaluated on the test split using [`src.evaluation.evaluate.evaluate_model`](src/evaluation/evaluate.py), which:
      - Computes average loss.
-     - Applies `sigmoid` + 0.5 threshold to get multi‑label predictions.
+     - Applies `sigmoid` + 0.5 threshold to get predictions.
      - Reports overall accuracy across all labels.